 The fluid flows back into the inside unit, picks up hot air again, and releases it to the outside.
 This is a continuous loop that happens while air conditioning systems run.
 An inefficient flow of refrigerant lowers cooling capabilities.
 This drastically increases costs because the air conditioner has to run longer to keep the building cool at the desired temperature.

 At the end of the day, refrigerant is essential in keeping your home cool.
 At this point in time, this is what technology calls for.
 Because of the importance of a well-performing system, regular inspections or maintenance calls are required to ensure it is sufficiently charged and safe.

-Refrigerant is essential in keeping your home cool and requires regular inspection to ensure it is sufficiently charged.
-The refrigerant doesn’t normally get “used up,” so if our technicians see the level is low, there is a strong possibility there is a leak in the system.
+In most cases, refrigerant doesn’t usually get “used up” over time.
+So when one our technicians identifies low fluid levels, there is a strong possibility there is a leak in the system.
 If the levels drop too low, damage could occur, resulting in poor performance of your air conditioner.

 What is the R-22 Phaseout?

 The first generation of refrigerant, called R-22, was found to have a negative impact on the environment.
 The phase-out of this refrigerant began back in 2010 when production was decreased.
 But in the beginning of 2020, the ozone-depleting substance officially became illegal.

 Most, if not all old air conditioners that use R-22 will have been replaced by then.
 But many Arizona homeowners are unaware of the change.
 Some haven’t given it much thought as they haven’t had to.
 Some of the repairs done on an old R-22 system require recharging and the cost is extremely high.
 Many HVAC companies aren’t offering services for these types of units.